kryxeno/blok-tech/blok-tech.wiki/story.md

 # My feature

 I have chosen to make the third job story.
 Matching a company with an applicant.
+I chose to pursue this job story because making a functioning 'swipe' feature sounds like an interesting challenge, and it is the core of the application.